tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Use Cases

-bdq:Spatial-Temporal_Patterns
+bdqval:Spatial-Temporal_Patterns

 #### Notes

 dwc:coordinatePrecision and dwc:coordinateUncertaintyInMeters (if present) imply a potential displacement of the provided coordinates.
 These two terms can be considered spatial buffers.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is justified.
 When dwc:countryCode=XZ (for High Seas), the coordinate should fall into a marine region out side of the EEZ of any country.
 Taking the spatial buffers into account does however greatly complicate both the logic and the implementation of such Tests.
-The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdq:sourceAuthority.
+The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdqval:sourceAuthority.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************